 2012 Philippines Cebu

-This is was sort of a prelude to my many solo rides in Asia.
-I was visiting my mate in the Philippines and talked him into doing a couple of days riding in the mountains on small bikes.
+I was visiting my mate in the Philippines and talked him into doing a couple days riding in the mountains on small 110cc bikes.

 2012 USA and Canada

 First big solo tour.
 This was an exceptionally scenic ride in the North West states and British Columbia.
-I very much want to return to North America.
+I very much want to return to North America when I can find affordable way.

 I traveled to the South island with my regular ride buddy from Northern NSW and we had terrific weather.
-I think this ride was the one that convinced me that I liked motorcycle touring more than any other form of travel.
-I had toured NZ by car and it was no where near as enjoyable as this.
+I think this ride was the one that convinced me that from now on motorcycle touring was my preferred way to travel.

-A few days riding some of the best roads in NSW.
+A few days riding some of the best roads in NSW in the region I like best there.

 2010 Europe Alps